-We’d like to let you know what we are going to be doing in school to help protect our children, staff and parents; and also what we expect from you, to help make sure our school community remains safe and calm.
+We’d like to let you know what we are doing, and will continue to do, in school to help protect our children, staff and parents; and also what we expect from you, to help make sure our school community remains safe and calm.

 We’d like to reassure you that at Sir Francis Hill we are continuing to take all of the necessary steps to protect our community and are continuing to follow official guidance from the government and Lincolnshire County Council.
 Our Risk Assessment is considered at least weekly and changes made when required.